 Professional and Technical Support for Programs for Vulnerable Populations

-New Editions provides professional and technical support to field Missions and USAID/Washington through the Office of Democracy and Governance in the Bureau for Democracy, Conflict, Humanitarian Assistance (DCHA/DG), which manages five congressionally directed programs: Displaced Children and Orphans Fund (DCOF), Leahy War Victims Fund, Victims of Torture Program (VTF), Wheelchair Program and Disability Program.
+New Editions provides professional and technical support to field Missions and the U.S. Agency for International Development (USAID)/Washington through the Office of Democracy and Governance in the Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA/DG), which manages five congressionally directed programs: Displaced Children and Orphans Fund (DCOF), Leahy War Victims Fund (LWVF), Victims of Torture Program (VOT), Wheelchair Program, and Disability Program.

-- Promoted professional training, standards, and accreditation for rehabilitation professionals
+- Promoted professional training, standards and accreditation for rehabilitation professionals; and

-The LWVF is committed to investing in appropriate prosthetic, orthotic, and physical rehabilitation services, while also emphasizing overall rehabilitation programming.
-Through the programs, physical rehabilitation services are provided in more than 40 countries.
+The LWVF is committed to investing in appropriate P&O and physical rehabilitation services, while also emphasizing overall rehabilitation programming.
+Through these programs, physical rehabilitation services are provided in more than 40 countries.

 The Wheelchair Program improves the availability of, access to, and sustainability of programs that provide appropriate wheelchairs in the developing world.
 We believe a number of fundamental principles should be applied to the production and provision of wheelchairs:

-- Training for service providers and wheelchair riders is essential
+- Training for service providers and wheelchair riders is essential; and

 - Impact of the programs should be measured by the improvement in the quality of life of wheelchair users.

 The Disability Program invests in disabled people’s organizations and organizations that work with them to advance disability rights worldwide.
 Our programs are cross-cutting and respond to a variety of human rights issues.
 Working with development partners, disability funding has supported more than 100 programs and activities in over 50 countries.
 Since 2005, they have helped to:

 - Improve national laws and policies to further the rights of people with disabilities;

 - Increase the numbers of children with disabilities attending school and improve the quality of instruction they receive;